What Breaks After $100K: The 3 Constraint Patterns That Cost Operators $50K+ Each Year They Go Undiagnosed

 Track decision requests for 3 days

-If receiving 15+ daily from the team: You’re over-delegated
+If receiving 15+ daily from the team: you’re over-delegated

-If coordination consumes 15+ hours weekly: You hired before systems
+If coordination consumes 15+ hours weekly: you hired before systems

 Mistake 2 diagnostic (Ignoring Margin for Growth):